Constructing coroutine scope

 Why using Kotlin Coroutines?

-The explanation, why coroutines stand out and offer us what hasn't been offered by other technologies.
+The explanation of why coroutines stand out and offer us what hasn't been offered by other technologies.

 Effective Kotlin Item 34: Consider a primary constructor with named optional arguments